Fitting Guide - Lingerie & Swimwear

 (Note that the Contact adhesive breast form can be worn during swimming and water activities, although the adhesion might be limited because of water or perspiration.
 It will not be damaged by salt or chlorine but should be washed with Amoena Soft Cleanser soon after being worn in the water.)

-A great place to start is with a personal bra fitting at an Amoena retail shop – our certified fit specialists can measure your bra size properly and recommend pocketed swimwear that addresses your body’s unique needs while keeping your breast form – or our versatile Amoena swim form – securely in place.
+A great place to start is with a personal bra fitting at an Amoena retail shop – our certified fit specialists can measure your bra size properly and recommend pocketed swimwear with special features that addresses your body’s unique needs while keeping your breast form – or our versatile Amoena swim form – securely in place.

 If you are unable to find a swimsuit in the size you require, or would like help selecting a suitable size, please do call our helpline on 0845 434 7334 for advice.